 4. Windshield Wiper Fluid

 Until you’re out of it, you don’t realize how much you take windshield wiper fluid for granted.
 Vancouver can be a muddy place, especially if you’re an avid off-roader.
 With the amount of precipitation here, a dirty windshield is the last thing you need.
 Not only does it compromise your visibility, but the safety of other drivers as well.
 As this year in Vancouver is set to be a cold one, you’ll want to have a spare jug of quality wiper fluid with antifreeze.
 You best avoid a stop alongside the highway to clean your windshield off with an old mitt.
 When you start to get low on wiper fluid, fill it up as soon as you can for optimal safety.

 This one’s more for you than the car itself but a stocked first aid kit should be a priority.
 Both in your home and your trunk!
 Whether you’re in a collision that results in injury, or you get hurt while out and about, a first aid kit can be a life saver for you and your passengers.
 In case of serious injury, call an ambulance right away.
 But if help takes a while to get to you, having some medical supplies on hand is never a bad idea.

 Looking for an Auto Body Shop in Vancouver?

 While these items should always be in your vehicle, sometimes a roadside repair just doesn’t cut it.
-If your car needs work done to the auto body, from car painting and dent removal to full collision repair, our Super Euro team is here to help.
+If your car needs work done to the auto body, from car painting and dent removal to full collision repair in Vancouver, our Super Euro team is here to help.
 With state-of-the-art facilities, advanced technologies, and expert technicians, your car is in the best hands with Super Euro.
 Contact us today to get an estimate on your next visit to our auto body shop!